 Workshops provide specific skill training, practice, or education about eating disorders.
 These are open to anyone who wishes to learn more.
 Teachers, coaches, aunties, uncles, neighbours, and others can benefit from improving their understanding of eating disorders and ways to provide meaningful support to the entire family.

 We offer individual one-on-one sessions for supporters who wish to receive skills coaching, education, and support from a professional who has lived experience of supporting a child to recovery from an eating disorder.
 These individual sessions focus on providing supporters with skills that have been identified as key in the recovery from eating disorders (emotion coaching, emotional regulation, boundary setting, meal support).
 Our mentor/coach has a wealth of information about eating disorders, navigating the system, repairing relationships, and has first-hand knowledge of the unique and challenging journey supporters experience.

 First Sunday of every month from 10:00am-12:00pm MST

 Run virtually through Zoom

-Sue Huff is a trained family peer support worker and caregiver coach who has lived experience as a parent of a child in recovery from Anorexia.
+Sue Huff is a trained caregiver coach, mentor and educator who has lived experience as a parent of a child in recovery from Anorexia.
 She is also the former Executive Director and a founding member of the Eating Disorder Support Network of Alberta and the author of a book on families overcoming eating disorders.
 Sue is trained in emotion focused family therapy and found this skill to be enormously helpful as a parent.
 Sue understands the rollercoaster of emotions parents face when their child has an eating disorder, because she has "been there, done that."
 Sue says she feels honoured to walk beside other parents on this journey.